agharley/sustsci/blog/_posts/2026-01-05-inequality-inequity.md

 *Figure 1: "Equality vs. Equity" illustration, adapted from Froehle (2016).
 See Note 1 for the image's evolution.*

-The image has been reproduced, adapted, and critiqued countless times.
-Its virality taught a generation to distinguish equality as identical treatment from equity as differentiated treatment aimed at equivalent outcomes.
+The virality of this image taught a generation to distinguish equality as identical treatment from equity as differentiated treatment aimed at equivalent outcomes.
 The image does capture something real: an important philosophical debate about what fairness requires.
 But it does not capture a relationship between equality and equity as concepts.
 Understanding both what the image gets right and where it misleads requires tracing a longer philosophical lineage.

 #### A long debate about fairness